-Stocky, Mmedium sized migratory shore bird with a short black bill and short orange legs.
-Back, head and upper chest is marked with black-brown and pale areas (tortoise shell-like), with a white breast.
+Stocky, medium-sized migratory shorebird with a short black bill and short orange legs.
+Back, head and upper chest is marked with black-brown and pale areas (tortoise shell-like) with a white breast.
 The bill is wedge-shaped and slightly up-tilted.
 In flight, there is a distinctive black and white pattern.

 The distinctive marking and dark and white pattern in flight make the Ruddy Turnstone unmistakeable, along with their habitat of turning over stones.

 A rattling ‘kitititit’ and ringing ‘kee-oo’

 They work along pebbly beaches or fossick through piles of seaweed, leaving no stone unturned.